-Beyonce and Jay-Z pay unexpected tribute to Meghan, Duchess of Sussex
+Beyoncé and Jay-Z pay unexpected tribute to Meghan, Duchess of Sussex

 Credit: Instagram/Beyonce

-Beyonce and Jay-Z pay unexpected tribute to Meghan, Duchess of Sussex
+Beyoncé and Jay-Z pay unexpected tribute to Meghan, Duchess of Sussex

 Beyoncé and Jay-Z have paid tribute to Meghan, Duchess of Sussex, by swapping her with one of art history's most recognizable figures -- the Mona Lisa.